top of page

 The adjective 'specious' has its etymological roots in Latin.
 It is derived from the Latin word 'speciosus,' which means 'beautiful' or 'fair.'
 In its original Latin sense, 'speciosus' described something that possessed an outward beauty or attractiveness.
 However, as the word transitioned into English, its meaning shifted to describe something that is superficially plausible or attractive but, in reality, is false or deceptive.
 'Specious' thus retains a connection to its Latin origins, as it refers to something that may appear appealing on the surface, but upon closer examination, reveals itself to be deceptive or misleading.
 The etymology of 'specious' underscores the idea that appearances can be deceiving, much like a beautiful facade that conceals the true nature of a thing or argument.

-Quiz: Find the meaning of the adjective specious:
+Find the correct meaning of the adjective specious:

 Try Again!